IowaDave/Thermistors/README.md

 ## A Better Approach?

 This article does not use a library like that, for two reasons.
 Firstly, the code is really short.
-Secondly, a good data sheet will provide more complete information that may support better accuracy across a wider range of temperatures.
-The following shows part of a table for the LM05-103.
+Secondly, a good data sheet will provide more complete information that may promote better accuracy.
+The following shows part of such a table for the LM05-103.

 ![Data Sheet excerpt #2](https://github.com/IowaDave/Thermistors/blob/main/images/DS_table_2.png)<br>
 **Table 2 Resistance at Different Temperatures**<br>